Looking back, around and ahead

 It only took me a month to find another job working for a tiny consulting firm in Long Beach.
 I jumped all over SoCal, writing Paradox programs, doing LANs and support and training and Word macros.
 I got fired from that job after three years because I was too friendly with a few of the clients and made too many mistakes.

 Again, it took me only a month to get a job, this time on a contract with J&J doing maintenance programming in Pascal.
 They moved the office back East and I remoted for awhile-I got a free trip to D.C. and one to New Jersey out of it… I also started doing consulting-firmware for a flight controller here, Macintosh maintenance there, joystick firmware, LAN setups, support, setting up X-terminals, anything for a buck.
 I finally took a longer-term consulting gig with the ACLU of Southern California, doing support and odd computer jobs.
-I then worked for a software company in Newport Beach on an oil delivery system then telecommuted to Baltimore.
+I worked for a software company in Newport Beach on an oil delivery system then telecommuted to Baltimore.
 I finally picked up another Pascal maintenance contract that changed into a C++ project doing hotel interfaces.

 My next job was at Quest Software in ’99, doing Delphi for Space Manager.
 It was pre-IPO, and I got some cheap options that paid for 2 cars when the stock went skyhigh.
 I finished the rewrite, and went to Shareplex doing the monitor.
 That project got cancelled, and I started running the UI Studio.
 We moved to new offices in November ’05.
 In March ’08, I got laid off for cost cutting reasons, along with a bunch of other people.